Federal courthouse facade

 Need Help Navigating the Federal Sentencing Process?

 Some situations call for more than general information.
-Orientation and support sessions are available for individuals and families who want help understanding custody timelines, preparing for surrender, and navigating what comes next.
+One-on-one guidance is available for individuals and families who want help understanding custody timelines, preparing for surrender, and navigating what comes next.

 Topics covered